daurnimator/lua-http/index.md

 Returns a closure that inflates (uncompresses) a zlib stream.

 The closure takes a string of compressed data and an end of stream flag (`boolean`) as parameters and returns the inflated output as a string.
-To improve performance across multiple calls, maintain the reference to the function and sent end_of_stream to `false`.
-The function will throw an error if the input is invalid.
-See the zlib example a the end of this chapter.
+The function will throw an error if the input is not a valid zlib stream.

 ### `deflate()` <!-- --> {#http.zlib.deflate}

 Returns a closure that deflates (compresses) a zlib stream.

 The closure takes a string of uncompressed data and an end of stream flag (`boolean`) as parameters and returns the deflated output as a string.
-To improve performance across multiple calls, maintain the reference to the function and send `end_of_stream=false`.
-The function will throw an error if the input is invalid.
-See the zlib example a the end of this chapter.

 ### Example {#http.zlib-example}